edap/udk-2019-wintersemester-lines-from-rules/README.md

 # Lines from rules

-How little is needed to create a visual composition? this course will focus on how to obtain generative forms with the smallest amount of code possible.
+How little is needed to create a visual composition? this course focuses on how to obtain generative forms with the smallest amount of code possible.

-You, your keyboard and the quest for the smallest set of instruction that draws on a computer screen.
+The students will code a set of rules and instructions to draw lines, squares, points and circles on the computer's screen.

 ![cover](img/cover-small.png)